Abbhiishek/abhishekkushwaha/content/work.md

 </p>
 <p>
     Since I joined Training Mug in 2023, I improved the performance of the dashboard by 50%, implemeted new ui components and improved the overall user experience.
 Improved the loading time and api calls by 90%.

+I developed an AI chat support system using Azure AI, integrating learner data and course content for personalized assistance.
+A progress tracking system that monitors daily tasks and aligns skills with student profiles.
+Additionally, an online IDE with a strict testcase evaluation system for playground projects.
+These improvements have boosted user engagement and learning outcomes on the platform.

 </p>
 <hr className="my-6 border-neutral-100 dark:border-neutral-800" />
 <h2 className="font-medium text-xl mb-1 tracking-tighter">ForageForage</h2>